-Both NAPLAN and NAP sample assessment results are reported on scales which demonstrate how students have performed compared to established standards.
-Assessment scales also allow achievement to be mapped as students progress through schooling.
-Further information about the different scales and standards is available under How to interpret.
+NAPLAN and NAP sample assessment results are reported on scales which show how students have performed compared to established standards.
+Assessment scales also allow achievement to be mapped as a student progresses through schooling.
+See more on the scales and standards at How to interpret.

-Results of the tests for the National Assessment Program are reported a number of different ways; these include public reports, individual student reports, and reporting on the My School website.
+Results of the tests for the National Assessment Program are reported in a number of ways, including national reports, individual student reports, and school-level reporting on the My School website.

-Reports on individual student performance are provided to all students and parents/carers by the states and territories.
+Reports on individual student performance are provided to all students and parents/carers by TAAs.

 NAP sample assessment results

-After the NAP Sample Assessments have taken place a public report is released providing a national overview of student performance against the relevant standards.
-The report provides an analysis of various findings across states and territories and student sub-groups, for example: the relative achievements of boys/ girls; metropolitan student/rural students and indigenous/non-indigenous students.
+After the NAP sample assessments have taken place, a public report is released providing a national overview of student performance against the relevant standards.
+The report provides an analysis of various findings across states and territories and student sub-groups, for example: the relative achievements of boys/girls; metropolitan students/rural students and Indigenous/non-Indigenous students.